-Since the beginning of 2025, telephone scammers in Russia have changed their tactics: they now direct victims to take out loans from microfinance organizations (MFIs).
-The reason for switching to this scheme is the strengthening of security systems in the banking sector — now it is much more difficult to carry out thefts through banking applications.
+Since the beginning of 2025, telephone scammers in Russia have changed their tactics: now they are directing victims to take out loans from microfinance organizations (MFIs).
+The reason for switching to this scheme was the strengthening of security systems in the banking sector — now it is much more difficult to carry out thefts through banking applications.

 Sberbank notes that the effectiveness of their fraud prevention system has reached 99.9%, and other major banks have also strengthened security measures.
 As a result, attackers have switched to schemes involving cash withdrawals and robberies, including through MFIs.
 It is easier to get money from there than from a bank, although the amounts are smaller.

-Sometimes, criminals bring the victim to complete financial exhaustion, and then, under pressure, force them to commit a robbery on an MFI in order to transfer the money to the scammers.
+Sometimes criminals bring the victim to complete financial exhaustion, and then, under pressure, force them to commit an armed robbery on an MFI in order to transfer the money to the scammers.
 Such actions qualify as a crime, and the attacker himself is responsible for them, the bank emphasizes.

 Read more on the topic: